 Michigan State University has four primary visual marks—the Michigan State University wordmark, university seal, block S, and Spartan helmet—all of which are registered trademarks, as are the words “Michigan State University.”
-The MSU wordmark combined with an enhanced version of the block S can be used for limited purposes (see below).
+The MSU wordmark combined with the Spartan helmet can be used for limited purposes (see below).

 All trademarks may be displayed only in black, white, MSU’s official Spartan green (Pantone Matching System ink color 567 or hex code 18453B for web), or, when specified, a combination of black and the official green.

 For comprehensive information about the use standards for all university logos and marks, download a PDF of MSU Brand Standards.